-Engineered steam and hot-water coils are a key component properly maintaining temperature in a kiln.
-Just putting in fin tube and piping works but doesn’t guarantee performance.
+Engineered steam and hot-water coils are a crucial component of adequately maintaining temperature in a kiln.
+Just putting in fin-tube and piping works but doesn’t guarantee performance.
 Over the years, Nyle has worked exclusively with a quality coil provider to develop coils that last.
 Specifically for the lumber industry.

-- Better coils are copper tubes/aluminum fins with aluminum casing and the whole coil is coated with a special corrosion resistant material, greatly extending the life cycle of the coil.
+- Better coils are copper tubes/aluminum fins with aluminum casing, and the whole coil is coated with a unique corrosion-resistant material, greatly extending the coil’s life cycle.

-- Best coils are stainless steel tubes, headers and casing with aluminum fins.
+- The best coils are stainless steel tubes, headers, and casing with aluminum fins.
 These are virtually permanent coils.

 Nyle Chamber Design

-Door carrier: Simple and sturdy door carrier made of hot dipped galvanized steel.
+Simple, sturdy door carrier made of hot-dipped galvanized steel.
 It is equipped with a manual door jack.
-It slides through a top hang “I” beam fixed by means of supports to the front lintel.
+It slides through a top hang “I” beam fixed utilizing supports to the front lintel.

-Roof: Consists of an aluminum interior, designed to prevent water accumulation.
+It consists of an aluminum interior intended to prevent water accumulation.
 On the interior will be the insulation.
-The exterior of the roof is aluminum roofing which will be mounted in such a way to minimize any possibility of leakage.
+The exterior of the roof is aluminum roofing which will be mounted in such a way as to minimize any possibility of leakage.
 The roof system will be supplied with all appropriate flashing and trim.
 The roof is typically pitched to the rear.

 Heat Recovery Venting

-Heat loss through venting is one of the most notable downfalls of a conventional kiln.
-With venting being necessary to remove the excess moisture, you are stuck with a very large energy expenditure.
-In some cases heat loss causes the kilns control system to call for the heating system, to bring the temperature back up after venting.
-This heat expenditure can greatly decrease your efficiency and increase your energy costs.
+Heat loss through venting is one of the most notable downfalls of conventional kilns.
+With venting being necessary to remove the excess moisture, you are stuck with substantial energy expenditure.
+In some cases, heat loss causes the kilns control system to call for the heating system to bring the temperature back up after venting.
+This heat expenditure can significantly decrease your efficiency and increase your energy costs.

 Nyle’s HRV System offers a means to reclaim a portion of this lost heat.
-With the use of a heat exchanger we can transfer a large portion of the outgoing vented air’s energy to the incoming air.
-This process utilizes energy that would other wise be wasted and minimizes the need for “reheating” while reducing overall fuel consumption by between 15-20%!
+With a heat exchanger, we can transfer a large portion of the outgoing vented air’s energy to the incoming air.
+This process utilizes energy that would otherwise be wasted and minimizes the need for “reheating” while reducing overall fuel consumption by between 15-20%!